open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - ENV variable can specify multiple entities (resource attribute bundles)
 - ENV variable can be easily appended or leverages by multiple participating systems, if needed.
-- Entities discovered via ENV variable can participate in Resource Manager generically, i.e. resolving conflicting definitions.
+- Entities discovered via ENV variable can participate in Resource Coordinator generically, i.e. resolving conflicting definitions.

 The actual design for this ENV variable interaction would follow the approval of this OTEP.